“Protect and preserve for the next seven generations!”

 • Anne Hamlin, NAU, STEM Curriculum Specialist

-CO-FOUNDER/ PART-OWNER / BOARD OF DIRECTORS
+CO-FOUNDER / BOARD OF DIRECTORS

 • Zachariah George (Diné) Navajo Nation Tribe, Mr. Navajo